elisabethluif/elisabethluif.github.io/08_textmarkup.md

 ## 8b

-> write a python script that will create clean copies of articles (!) from all issues of the “Dispatch”. (again, make sure to keep the originals intact!)
+> Write a python script that will create clean copies of articles (!) from all issues of the “Dispatch”.

 ```
     #Define imports and source folders